Low blood sugar also known by the name hypoglycemia usually occurs as a result of side effects of the drugs for diabetes.

 Bear in mind that these symptoms might disappear once you eat some food abundant in sugar.

 You should know that in case your blood glucose drops below 40 mg or dl your behavior might change.

-In case the blood glucose drops while you are sleeping, your partner might notice that you are behaving differently or that you are sweating.
+In case of the blood glucose drops, while you are sleeping, your partner might notice that you are behaving differently or that you are sweating.